Eurydia/cleanpedia-production/src/site/notes/Appendix A/StdReal.md

 NaN :== 1E9999 + (-1E9999)
 ```

+**Definition**

-**Definition**: represents numerical values which cannot be represented.
+It represents numerical values which cannot be represented.

 See [NaN](https://en.wikipedia.org/wiki/NaN).